toddbadams/code-challenges/features/README.md

 There are two common scenarios:

 1. I/O Bound such as requesting data from a DB.
 Use `await` operation which returns a Task or Task<T> inside of an async method.
-1. CPU Bound such as performing an expensive calucation.
+1. CPU Bound such as performing an expensive calculation.
 Use `await` operation which is started on a background thread with the Task.Run method.

 ``` csharp